riceissa/wikipedia-decline/README.markdown

     stable, and we avoid the huge spike in traffic on account of [his death][mj_death].

+Note that because of the ambiguity of the word "Pitbull", for Pitbull only we used the "rapper" version of the search term instead of the generic search term.

 [pageres]: https://en.wikipedia.org/wiki/Wikipedia:Page_name#Technical_restrictions_and_limitations
 [gt_eg]: https://www.google.com/trends/explore?q=Michael%20Jackson,Justin%20Bieber
 [mj_death]: https://en.wikipedia.org/wiki/Death_of_Michael_Jackson#Media_and_Internet_coverage